studersi/test-4/tutorial-8/README.md

 ###Step 6: The third batch of rule exclusions

 Here are the new exercise files.
-It's still the same traffic, but with less alerts again thanks to the rule exclusions.
+It's still the same traffic, but with fewer alerts again thanks to the rule exclusions.

 * [tutorial-8-example-access-round-3.log](./tutorial-8-example-access-round-3.log)
 * [tutorial-8-example-error-round-3.log](./tutorial-8-example-error-round-3.log)